Methodology

 Actor Involvement

-Which actors shape AI policy — narrow expert circles vs. broad engagement with industry, civil society, academia, and the public.
+Which actors shape AI policy: narrow expert circles vs. broad engagement with industry, civil society, academia, and the public.
+Descriptive, not a quality scale, and scored on domestic process: international standard-setting activity does not substitute for civil-society access at home.
+This dimension does not enter the maturity index.

 1